Combine film and media theory with practical skills including film-making, animation and digital publishing on our Film and Media degree in Cambridge.

 Throughout the course you’ll benefit from extra-curricular events such as:

-Our BA (Hons) Film and Media degree will help you prepare for many film and media-related roles, including film and television production and post-production, film journalism, cinema and film festival management, film programming and curation, publishing, broadcasting, web design and public relations.
+Our Film and Media degree course is designed to give you a thorough knowledge of both the theory and practice of film and media.
+It will help you prepare for many film- and media-related roles, including film and television production and post-production, film journalism, cinema and film festival management, film programming and curation, publishing, broadcasting, web design and public relations.

-You might also decide to continue on to a Masters course, such as our MA Film and Television Production.
+Graduation doesn't have to be the end of your time with us.
+You might decide to continue on to a Masters course, such as our MA Film and Television Production.
 Take advantage of our Alumni Scholarship and get 20% off your fees.

 We’re an official Blackmagic Design training partner, which means you can get certification in their DaVinci Resolve video editing software.

 Do you have a question that we haven't answered so far?
 Talk to our application experts.
 You can also ask our Student Ambassadors about life at ARU.